Why AWS is Important

 - The 100-year-old American College of Surgeons (ACS):

-a.
-Five women Chairs of the Board of Governors b.
-Four women recipients of the Distinguished Service Award, e.
-Two women surgeon have served as chair of the Board of Regents since October 2012.
+- Five women have chaired the ACS Board of Governors.

+- Four women have received the ACS Distinguished Service Award.

+- Two women surgeons have chaired the ACS Board of Regents since October 2012.
 Why do we need AWS?